Generalizing Downsampling from Regular Data to Graphs: Graph Coarsening with -MWIS

-A key property of Blelloch's algorithm~\cite{blelloch_greedy_2012}, that also applies to our $k$-MIS extension, is that it is \emph{deterministic}: given a graph $\G$ and a ranking of the nodes $\rank$ (which we always assume having no ties), \cref{alg:k-mis} will always produce the same $k$-MIS, for any $k \in \nat$.
-This property has some interesting consequences: \begin{itemize} \item If the ranking $\rank$ can be \emph{uniquely} determined by the nodes themselves (e.g., by some of their attributes or by their neighbors), \cref{alg:k-mis,alg:cluster} become permutation invariant. \item Ranking can be used to lead \cref{alg:k-mis} to greedily include nodes having a higher rank under a given order of importance, such as a centrality measure or a task-dependent relevance. \item \cref{alg:k-mis} can also be used to approximate a \emph{maximum-weight $k$-independent set} ($k$-MWIS) by setting an ordering that simulates any node-selecting rule proposed by \citet{sakai_note_2003}.
-This aspect will be discussed in \cref{sec:th-bounds}. \end{itemize}
+A key property of our \kmis algorithm (similarly to the one of~\citet{blelloch_greedy_2012}) is that it is \emph{deterministic}: given a graph $\G$ and a \emph{ranking} of its nodes $\rank: V \to \{1,\dots,n\}$, that defines the position of the nodes in a given ordering, \cref{alg:k-mis} will always produce the same \kmis, for any $k \ge 0$.
+This property has some interesting consequences: \begin{itemize} \item The ranking $\rank$ can be used to lead \cref{alg:k-mis} to greedily include nodes having a higher rank under a given order of importance, such as a centrality measure, a task-dependent relevance, or a (possibly learned) \emph{scoring value}.
+(Note that the computation of the ranking can impact the complexity of the algorithm.) \item If the ranking can be \emph{uniquely} determined by the nodes themselves (e.g., in function of their attributes or their neighbors), \cref{alg:k-mis,alg:cluster} become injective and hence, permutation invariant.\footnote{Notice that, in our setting, if $\rank: V \to \{1, \dots, n\}$ is injective, then it is also bijective and, hence, a permutation.} This can be obtained by ranking the nodes with respect to a score computed by means of a (sufficiently expressive) GCN, as learning injective functions over the nodes in a graph is a problem strictly related to the one of graph isomorphism, a topic that is gaining a lot of traction in the graph learning community~\cite{morris_weisfeiler_2019,xu_how_2019,maron_provably_2019,loukas_how_2020,geerts_expressiveness_2021,papp_theoretical_2022}. \item A properly chosen ranking can produce a marginally greater total score of the selected nodes with respect to the one that we would get by greedily selecting the top scoring ones.
+This aspect will be discussed more in detail in \cref{sect:theo}. \end{itemize}

 We now provide two examples on how we can change the ranking of the nodes to prioritize salient aspects according to a specific preference.
 Examples are conducted on the graph defined by the first sample of the MNIST dataset~\cite{lecun_mnist_2010}, a $28\times 28$ monochromatic image (first row of \cref{fig:mnist}) where every pixel is connected to the ones in the same pixel row, column or diagonal.